Easy Overnight Sourdough Cinnamon Rolls Recipe

 • 1 stick softened butter

-• 1 cup brown sugar
+• 1 cup coconut sugar or brown sugar

 • 1 tablespoon ground cinnamon